platy/spec-verify/README.md

 Every **assertion body** SHOULD contain either some kind of assertion or a provide statement.
 These statements MAY be contained within conditional statements and therefore an applied assertion body will not necessarily always use one of these statements.

+A **hasCase sub-assertion** is evaluated in the same way as an assertion statement, but for the parent assertion statement to pass, exactly one hasCase statement must pass.
+Assertions bodies of cases must have the same parameters.

 If an **assertion** fails, the assertion statement containing it fails as does every assertion lower than it in the test-entity stack.